-Southeast Minnesota has several conservation plans, biological indices and analyses.
-Our partnership uses watershed-based Landscape Stewardship Plans, DNR's Wildlife Action Network, Conservation Focus Areas in the Root River and Whitewater watersheds, and TNC's Resilient and Connected Network to identify priority areas to focus our efforts and resources (see proposal illustration).
+Southeast Minnesota benefits from a wealth of conservation planning and biological indices and analyses.
+Our partnership has defined our priorities based on these existing plans, like the watershed-based Landscape Stewardship Plans and DNR's Wildlife Action Network along with the Conservation Focus Areas in the Root River and Whitewater watersheds to identify priority areas to focus our efforts and resources (see proposal handout).
 Individual projects are assessed based on their significance to biodiversity (according to data from the MN Biological Survey), along with several other important criteria such as:

 - location within a priority area

 - health and extent of existing natural communities

 - areas of significant biodiversity and native plant communities

+- expected resilience to climate change

 - proximity to existing conservation lands

 - parcel size

 - importance for stream quality

 - risk of conversion